matsgund/jobbsokeren-be/readme.md

 # Jobbsokeren Backend

 Jobbsokeren is a backend service designed to assist job seekers.
-It provides various APIs to facilitate job application processes.
+It provides various APIs to facilitate job application processes using OpenAI.

 ## Getting Started